 Alternate Format Materials

-Alternate Format Materials : We can provide a number of different alternate formats to suit the needs of the student, from Braille and large print to audio texts to captioned media.
+Alternate Format Materials : We provide a number of different alternate formats to suit the needs of the student, from Braille and large print to audio texts to captioned media.

 We do also work closely with faculty for students who need more specialized formats (such as Braille).